 In lieu of either of these spiders, however, the spider most likely to be used to inspire fear and revulsion is one of a wide variety of tarantula species.
 Despite being relatively harmless to humans, their size and appearance is a grade of Nightmare Fuel all by themselves.
 Even when a spider really is dangerous to humans—such as the Sydney funnel web or Brazilian wandering spider—they won't aggressively attack people under normal circumstances (see Animal Assassin for more information).

 In reality, more people are killed each year by champagne corks or falling vending machines than spiders.
 A rather unimpressive record compared to, say, bears, crocodiles, venomous snakes, or even canines.
 However, those animals all have two eyes, internal skeletons and red blood.
 When it comes to narrative effect, otherness is always scarier than practical threat.

-Compare: Why Did It Have to Be Snakes?, Giant Spider, Scary Scorpions.
+Compare: Why Did It Have to Be Snakes?, Giant Spider, Spider Swarm, Scary Scorpions.

 Not to be confused with Demonic Spiders, which is a gameplay trope, though the two can certainly overlap.